-51. The relevant studies (identified as being capable of detecting adverse effects of vitamin D supplementation) have been tabulated in Annex 2 which provides information about the populations studied and dosing regimens, as well as on serum calcium and 25(OH)D concentrations and reported adverse effects.
+51. The most relevant studies have been tabulated in Annex B, which provides information about the populations studied and dosing regimes, as well as on serum calcium and 25(OH)D concentrations and reported adverse effects.
 The studies have been grouped into randomised controlled trials (RCTs) that were included in a systematic review commissioned as part of the IOM review (Appendix C to IOM, 2011), other studies cited by IOM, and additional studies identified by EFSA.
 No other relevant studies were found in the updated literature search.
-Trials varied widely in design, though there were few that employed daily doses of vitamin D greater than 100 $\mu$ g, and where higher daily doses were used, it was rarely for longer than a few months.
-Only two studies (Heaney et al., 2003 and Barger-Lux et al., 1998) used one or more dose levels $\geq$ 100 $\mu$ g vitamin D/day in the absence of calcium supplements, for $\geq$ 2 months.
+Trials varied widely in design, though there were few that employed daily doses of vitamin D greater than 100 μ g, and where higher daily doses were used, it was rarely for longer than a few months.

 52. Only isolated instances of hypercalcaemia were reported in these supplementation studies.
-In some trials mean calcium levels increased, but remained within the normal range.

-53. The two key studies by Heaney et al., 2003 and Barger-Lux et al., 1998 are described further in paragraphs 85-86 in the section which concerns the establishment of a TUL.
+In some instances mean calcium levels increased, but remained within the normal range.
+Two key studies (Heaney et al., 2003 and Barger-Lux et al., 1998) are described further in paragraphs 84-5 which concern the establishment of a TUL.